WebOrigami/docs/src/content/language/syntax.md

 ## Function calls

-One way to invoke a function is with final parentheses:
+You can invoke a function with final parentheses:

 ```
 fn(arg)